rndexe/nowtransmitting/src/exhibits/plague-british-india.md

   deeply impacted methods of disease control and response across the world.

-  This exhibit contains an essay by Christos Lynteris that explores the drastic measures taken by colonial authorities who were attempting to control the spread of the third plague pandemic in India.
-We also have here photographs courtesy of Christos Lynteris and the team at the Visual Representations of the Third Plague project.
+  An essay accompanies this exhibit written by social anthropologist Christos Lynteris that explores the measures taken by colonial authorities in order to control the spread of the third plague pandemic in India.
+The exhibit also contains photographs courtesy of the research project on “Visual Representations of the Third Plague Pandemic” led by Christos.

+  The project was funded by a European Research Council Starting Grant (under the European Union's Seventh Framework Programme/European Research Council grant agreement no 336564) and investigated the visualisation of plague during the third pandemic and the way in which this formed a paradigm of epidemic photography.
+The project has made a large number of plague photographs available to the public through the University of Cambridge’s repository Apollo.
 exhibitimages:
   - privis: /static/img/A_EXHIBIT_PRI_VIS_1.jpg
     pritxt: “Barber at work in one of the camps”, 1897, Karachi Plague Committee